'I saw a gap and put my foot down', truck driver's fatal assumption prior to crash

 While that would have taken the truck off the road for immediate maintenance, the failures were not causative of the crash, Tidmarsh said.

-Coroner Dunn said there were four issues to determine; does the expectation that a cyclist "take the lane" at a roundabout address safety concerns, does recent modifications to the Te Rapa roundabout address safety concerns, how does HCC monitor roadways to ensure cyclists are safe road users and would any modifications to a truck have reduced the truck's blindspot and are there any realistic recommendations that can be made.
+Coroner Dunn said there were four issues to determine; does the expectation that a cyclist "take the lane" at a roundabout address safety concerns, does recent modifications to the Te Rapa roundabout address safety concerns, how does HCC monitor roadways to ensure cyclists are safe road users and would any modifications to a truck have reduced the truck's blind spot and are there any realistic recommendations that can be made.

 Robyn Denton, of Hamilton City Council, said the roundabout was fixed later in 2017 and upgraded in 2018.